Fatima al-Budeiri: Legacy

 The obituarist for Al Ra'i described her as a "wonderful Jerusalemite lady".
-Aida Al-Najjar, the writer, said Al-Budeiri had made herself to be "a broadcaster for political news to be the leader among women, and in this work and to work with men".
+Writer Aida Najjar said Al-Budeiri had made herself to be "a broadcaster for political news to be the leader among women, and in this work and to work with men".
 Ad-Dustour noted she was a "pioneer of Arab radio stations, and the only female voice that competed with men's voices on the radio."
 Al-Budeiri was given recognition by the Arab Women Journalists Center.